 - 11.1 The site benefits from an extant planning permission for residential development granted at appeal where it was found that whilst some harm to the character of the area would arise, it would not be so significant so as to refuse permission.
-Furthermore, development for a modern 4 dwelling scheme has been approved on the adjacent site which would markedly change the open character of the area. - 11.2 The proposal would result in the introduction of a large home which would incorporate materials used elsewhere within the settlement and would add interest to the streetscene.
+Furthermore, development for a modern 4 dwelling scheme has been approved on the adjacent site which would markedly change the open character of the area - 11.2 The proposal would result in the introduction of a distinct form of custom/ self-build development which would raise design standards incorporating sustainable materials and design and which would add interest to the streetscene through the partial views gained from vantage points along Fieldside and Lake Drove.
 Furthermore, the layout and general massing and scale of the development would not severely harm the character of the area in design or scale terms and would provide adequate amenity to future occupiers whilst protecting neighbouring amenity.
 Finally, through the use of planning conditions, the site could incorporate biodiversity features to mitigate its impact and provide opportunities to enhance biodiversity in and around the site. - 11.3 Having regard to the development plan and the aims of the NPPF when read as a whole, the proposal would constitute sustainable development for which there is a presumption in favour of.